 RESULTS AND DISCUSSIONS

-The yield and development parameters of black aromatic rice were recorded under a Randomized Block Design (RBD) with three replications.
-Observations were taken for various traits such as grain yield, straw yield and harvest index.
-The data were statistically analyzed to compute the general mean, standard error (SEd), and critical difference (CD) for each trait.

 Grain Yield:

-The grain yield (kg/ha), were recorded at harvested and presented in table 1.
-The data shows that there is significant effect of different treatment on grain yield and this data are displayed in table 1.
-And graphically depicted 1
+The grain yield (kg/ha), were recorded at harvested and presented in Table 1.
+The data shows that there is significant effect of different treatment on grain yield and this data are displayed in Table 1.

-At harvest maximum grain yield was recorded at 1.86 kg/ha, was found in the treatment T5, (100% RDF + Nano Nitrogen @ 4 ml/L + Nano Zinc @ 2 ml/L), which was statistically significant.
-This was followed by T4, (100% RDF + Nano Nitrogen @ 4 ml/L) with grain yield recorded at 1.
+At harvest, maximum grain yield was recorded at 1.86 kg/ha, was found in the treatment T5, (100% RDF + nano nitrogen @ 4 ml/L + nano zinc @ 2 ml/L), which was statistically significant.
+This was followed by treatment T4, (100% RDF + nano nitrogen @ 4 ml/L) with grain yield recorded at 1.
 65 kg/ha.
-The lowest grain yield was recorded in the control treatment (T1), which received no additional nutrient supplementation, showed the lowest grain yield at 1.05 kg/ha.
+The lowest grain yield (1.05 kg/ha) was recorded in the control treatment (T1), which received no additional nutrient supplementation.

-The probable reason for the maximum grain yield in black rice in T5 (100% RDF + Nano Nitrogen @ 4 ml/L + Nano Zinc @ 2 ml/L), could be due to combined application of nano particles of nano N as foliar at tillering and panicle initiation and foliar spray of nano Zn at tillering stage is mainly attributed to higher straw yield components and also stimulation effect of zinc which helps increasing enzyamatic activity.
-(Muthukumaraja and Sriramachandrasekharam, 2012)
+The probable reason for the maximum grain yield in black rice in T5 (100% RDF + nano nitrogen @ 4 ml/L + nano zinc @ 2 ml/L), could be due to combined application of nano particles of nano N as foliar at tillering and panicle initiation and foliar spray of nano-zinc at tillering stage is mainly attributed to higher straw yield components and also stimulation effect of zinc which helps increasing enzyamatic activity (Muthukumaraja and Sriramachandrasekharam, 2012)

-Table 1 Effect of nano fertilizer on grain yield of Black aromatic rice
+Table 1 Effect of nano fertilizer on grain yield of Black aromatic rice.
+Data are mean of 3 replications.